JasonJWilliamsNY/2018_nih_datascience_rfi/goal_04_workforce_response.md

 ##  The appropriateness of the goals of the plan and of the strategies and implementation tactics proposed to achieve them

-Regarding Goal 4; Workforce Development, Feldon et.al (PNAS, 2017; https://doi.org/10.1073/pnas.1705783114) concludes that despite $28 million in
+Goal 4: Feldon et.al (PNAS, 2017; https://doi.org/10.1073/pnas.1705783114)
-investment by NSF and NIH in training (including workshops/boot camps relevant to biomedical data science), much of this training is “not associated with observable benefits related to skill development, scholarly productivity, or socialization into the academic community.”
+concludes that despite $28 million in investment by NSF and NIH in training (including workshops/boot camps relevant to biomedical data science), much of this training is “not associated with observable benefits related to skill development, scholarly productivity, or socialization into the academic community.”
 Clearly, if NIH intends to do better it needs to completely reconceive how it approaches training in data science.

-Goal 4 correctly identifies several reasonable priorities, but proposes demonstrably ineffective and/or inappropriate approaches and evaluation metrics to achieve these goals.
+Goal 4: Several reasonable priorities are identified, but only demonstrably ineffective and/or inappropriate approaches and evaluation metrics are proposed to achieve/evaluate these goals.

-The inadequacy of the Goal 4 strategy is epitomized by its proposed evaluation
-metric: “the quantity of new data science-related training programs for NIH staff and participation in these programs.”
+Goal 4: The inadequacy of the strategies suggested is epitomized by the proposed evaluation metric: “the quantity of new data science-related training programs for NIH staff and participation in these programs.”
 This is as unconvincing as suggesting a research proposal will be measured in the number of experiments performed.
 In fact, the only metric proposed for evaluation of training is the number of training opportunities created.
 Such an arbitrary and crude metric